How to Use Dental Wax for Invisalign Discomfort

-2. Ensure that the affected part of your mouth and aligners are dry before applying the wax
+2. Ensure that the affected parts of your mouth and aligners are dry before applying the wax

-To make sure that the wax will actually adhere to your mouth, it is important to ensure that the area where you are applying the wax is dry.
+To make sure that the wax will actually adhere to your aligners, it is important to dry the area as possible.
 If your mouth and aligners are not dry when you apply the wax, it will fall off quickly.
-So, if the affected area is sufficiently dry, you are ready to move on to the next step.
+Use a soft cloth or cotton swab to remove any excess moisture and then So, if the affected area is sufficiently dry, you are ready to move on to the next step.

 3. Apply the Wax

 Now that we have cleaned and dried the affected area along with our aligners, it’s time to apply the wax to your aligner.
 First, take a small piece of wax — the exact size will be determined by the affected area.
-Then, roll the wax between your fingers until it forms a small ball, then carefully place it on the affected area and spread it over the sharp edges.
-Once the wax is properly applied to your Invisalign, make sure it is comfortable.
-You may have to smooth the area with your fingers until you no longer feel any pain or irritation.
+Roll the wax between your fingers until it forms a small ball, then carefully place it on the affected area and spread it over the sharp edges.
+Once the wax is properly applied to your Invisalign, you're ready to put your trays back in.

 4. Safely Remove the Wax